Myths and Facts about SuicidePosted: September 07, 2022

-In 2017, 6,200 children and adolescents died by suicide, ranking suicide as the second leading cause of death among youth.
+In 2020, suicide was the second leading cause of death for youth ages 10 to 14, and the third leading cause of death for people ages 15 to 24, accounting for 6,643 deaths.
 However, the number of kids who have suicidal thoughts or survive suicide attempts outnumber the amount of kids who die by suicide.

-In recent years, the Centers for Disease Control and Prevention have classified suicide and suicidal behavior as a public health crisis.
+In recent years, the Centers for Disease Control and Prevention (CDC) has classified suicide and suicidal behavior as a public health crisis.
 Suicidal behavior can be defined as:

 - Suicidal ideation: thinking about ending one’s life